-The City finds that the COVID-19 pandemic will have a real impact on commercial real estate and that office use will decline in demand as businesses maintain a long-term work from home option.
+The City finds that the COVID-19 pandemic will have a real impact on commercial real estate and that office usespace will decline in demand as businesses maintain a long-term work from home option.
 A Cushman & Wakefield Orange County market report prepared for the Orange County market indicates office vacancies have been on the rise over the past year and are presently at 15.9% (Cushman & Wakefield, Marketbeat OC Office, Q2 2021).
-Moreover, in Lake Forest, the redevelopment of an underutilized office property into an affordable housing project (Mountain View) demonstrates that the market is ready to take advantage of the opportunity to repurpose sites in Lake Forest for residential uses, including affordable housing.